TDG-Platform/docs/AComp-GBDX.md

     * type = 'directory'
     * name = 'data'

+### Outputs

+On completion, the processed imagery will be written to your specified S3 Customer Location (e.g.  s3://gbd-customer-data/unique customer id/named directory/).
+The AComp output files will be located Within the 'named directory'.
+The specific layout and names of the output files will depend on the specific input files and the options selected.

 ### Advanced Options

 * Comma-separated list of bands to exclude.
 Use band IDs from IMD file such as 'P', 'MS1', 'Multi', 'All-S', etc. Excluded bands are not processed.